-In the US, 9% of family caregivers identify as LGBT.
-Eighty-five percent of caregivers in the US are caring for relatives; LGBT older adults are 3-4 times less likely to have children and twice as likely to be single than their non-LGBT peers; they may be estranged from their families of origin.
-Therefore, they often lack the support that others have from family members and rely on "families of choice" for care (Identifying and Referring LGBT Caregivers, 2020)
+In the US, 9% of family caregivers identify as LGBTQ+.
+While 85% of caregivers in the US are caring for relatives, LGBTQ+ older adults are 3-4 times less likely to have children and twice as likely to be single than their non-LGBTQ+ peers.
+In addition, they may be estranged from their families of origin.
+Therefore, they often lack the support that others have from family members and rely on "families of choice" for care (Identifying and Referring LGBT Caregivers, 2020).